hson2654/attarki/win.md

 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass  #When srcpit is not digital signed.

-#tools in kali to emulate the domain infor
+#Powerview to emulate the domain infor
   Import-Module .\PowerView.ps1
   Get-NetDOmain